HOME > English Page

 The Doctoral Program in Business Law (PhD degree) is available to a limited number of excellent students each year and requires development and completion of a substantial dissertation, under the close supervision of the faculty thesis advisor.
 Please note that currently Doctor's dissertations in languages other than Japanese cannot be accepted.

-This student exchange program provides a limited number of non-Japanese law students from exchange partner law schools in Australia, Germany, Singapore and the U.S. with an opportunity to study Japanese and international business law in English during the Fall semester at ICS.
+This student exchange program provides a limited number of non-Japanese law students from exchange partner law schools in Australia, Germany, Singapore and the U.S. with an opportunity to study Japanese and international business law in English during the Fall semester.

 Vicki L. Beyer